 How to Choose the Best Windows

 We can explain the many options available, including materials, like vinyl windows, wood, and vinyl, aluminum, or fiberglass cladding; insulated glass, low-E coatings, and glazes to improve efficiency; U-factor/value, a measure of heat retention; and styles, like double-hung, sliders, casement windows and more, not to mention grilles and other decorative features.
 There are always choices like tilt-in sashes for easier cleaning, half vs. full screens, and coarser or finer screen mesh.
 They can all affect efficiency, light and air flow, and of course, cost.
 With a variety of brands and styles, we’ll help you decide what combination of features fits your home, your personal style, your wants and needs, and your budget.
 Want to make it easier?
 Use the form on this page to request a free Window Planning Checklist.
-Before you begin, watch our labor-saving Tips video.

 How Much Does it Cost to Replace Windows?

 The factors that can affect the cost of installing replacement windows in your home include the number of windows, the type and size of the windows, and all of the style and feature considerations mentioned above.
 Installation cost is another potential line item, depending on if you use a contractor or install them yourself.
 Price doesn’t always reflect performance, and we can shed light on your best choices for the money.

 Take proper measurements and record the important information before making an appointment to save time and trouble when you do stop in.

 We’re here to help.
 Call if you have any questions.

 Fill out the simple form for a free Window Planning Checklist.
 Take all your notes, measurements, and details, then make an appointment with one of our windows experts by calling us at 315-735-4475.

 Get a free checklist sent right to your inbox: